Ubuntu System Flashing Process

 Enter the following command:

-file, add the following two lines at the end:
+sudo vim /opt/ros/humble/local_setup.bashAfter entering the /opt/ros/humble/local_setup.bash file, add the following line at the end:

 export ROS_DOMAIN_ID=42